-Summary of The Ultimate Sales Machine: Most companies miss out on huge opportunities because they simultaneously leave out key elements that would allow them to get their business off the ground and the majority of their employees and executives give up too quickly on new concepts and ideas; Chet Holmes offers us in his book ,The Ultimate Sales Machine,12 key strategies that he developed during his 20 years of experience as a CEO and consultant, which, applied with “pigheaded discipline and determination”, will allow you to turn your company into an Ultimate Sales Machine.
+Summary and book review of The Ultimate Sales Machine: Most companies miss out on huge opportunities because they simultaneously leave out key elements that would allow them to get their business off the ground and the majority of their employees and executives give up too quickly on new concepts and ideas; Chet Holmes offers us in his book ,The Ultimate Sales Machine,12 key strategies that he developed during his 20 years of experience as a CEO and consultant, which, applied with “pigheaded discipline and determination”, will allow you to turn your company into an Ultimate Sales Machine.

 By Chet Holmes, 2007, 245 pages.

-Chronicle and summary of “The Ultimate Sales Machine:”
+Book review and summary of “The Ultimate Sales Machine:”

 Chet Holmes begins by telling us that he has been doing seminars to teach his system to thousands of entrepreneurs and business leaders for 15 years, and that he is positive he can help each of them transform their company into an Ultimate Sales Machine.
 His clients can even expect it to happen quickly: he says that he has doubled the sales of many companies within 12 months.
 He says to the thousands of managers who come to see him: “You will understand all the principles that I am going to share with you today because there is nothing but logical information in them.
 You will agree with them.
 You will know that I am right and that these principles will work in your company… And yet, you will not apply them “.